joaopedromatias/automated-tests/README.md

-# Unit Testing
+# Automated Testing

-The main goal of unit testing is to check whether the application will work (and keep working after some change) as expected or not.
-It provides lot of more reliability and consistency to the project and practicality to developers in the long term.
+The main goal of automated testing is to check whether the application will work (and keep working after some change) as expected or not.
+It provides lot of more `reliability` and `consistency` to the project and practicality to developers.

 ## Manual Testing